ClothoProxy/integrations/README.md

-# Clotho helper
+# Clotho integrations

-This repo has notes, configuration, and starters to help with integrating Clotho in your environment.
+Notes and configuration for integrating Clotho to your environment.